-GOVERNOR’S OFFICE NEWS RELEASE: Governor signs hemp, agriculture bills into lawPosted on Jul 7, 2016 in Latest News, Newsroom, Press Releases
+GOVERNOR’S OFFICE NEWS RELEASE: Governor signs hemp, agriculture bills into lawPosted on Jul 7, 2016 in Latest Department News, Newsroom, Office of the Governor Press Releases

 Gov. David Ige signed the following bills into law on Thursday, July 7, 2016:

 SB 2395 Act 226 Relating to Telehealth

 Requires the state’s Medicaid managed care and fee-for-service programs to cover services provided through telehealth.

 SB 2630 Act 227 Relating to Public Safety